eboody/sqlx_seed_script/README.md

 Copy code
 cargo run --bin seed
 ```
 This will run the main function, which creates a connection pool with the database and uses it to create cities, addresses, and users.
-Of course these are just dummy entities.
+Again these are mock entities.
 Replace these with your own.

 ## Troubleshooting
 If you encounter errors, ensure that:

-Your `DATABASE_URL` connection string is correct.
+- Your `DATABASE_URL` connection string is correct.
-Your PostgreSQL server is running and accepting connections.
+- Your PostgreSQL server is running and accepting connections.
-The 'cities', 'addresses', and 'users' tables exist in your database. (of course, change this as necessary)
+- The relevant tables exist in your database. 'cities', 'addresses', and 'users' in this example.